alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 * Les papillons sont le seule chose importante…

   Attributed to Laurent Schwartz.
 I came across it while reading [these notes on Green's functions](http://www.hfleming.com/green.pdf) written by [Prof. Henrique Fleming](http://www.hfleming.com/).
 Legend tells Schwartz enjoyed catching butterflies and, when he was in Rio de Janeiro, a reporter surprised with how much time he spent on this would have asked him whether the butterflies were as important as Mathematics.
-Schwartz's answer? ''The butterflies are the only important thing...''
+Schwartz's answer? ''The butterflies are the only important thing…''
 * I can't stay up that late.

   Attributed to Sidney Coleman, refusing to teach a 9 a.m. class.
 As quoted in [his obituary at The Harvard Gazette](https://news.harvard.edu/gazette/story/2007/11/sidney-coleman-dies-at-70/).